rcdilorenzo/chord-pro-gen/README.md

 You need Docker installed on your machine to run this project.
 If you don't have Docker installed, you can download it from [here](https://www.docker.com/products/docker-desktop/).

-### Installing

-#### Repository Method
-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. For Mac: Run build-chart-generator.sh.
-   For Windows: Run build-chart-generator.bat.

-#### Zip Folder Method
-1. Download the zip file for the latest release.
-2. Extract the folder to the desired location.
-3. Navigate to the project directory.
-4. For Mac: Run build-chart-generator.sh.
-   For Windows: Run build-chart-generator.bat.

-### Running
-1. For Mac: Run start-chart-generator.sh.
-   For Windows: Run start-chart-generator.bat.
-2. The application should now be running at [http://localhost:5000](http://localhost:5000).

-### Using the Program
-1. Paste the contents of the .chordpro file you generated into the first field.
-2. Enter how much you want to transpose the chord chart (from -12 to 12).
-3. Specify the name of the output file.
-4. Hit the Convert to PDF button.
-5. Upon success the file will open in the current tab.
-6. If you hit the previous window button, your previous field will remain filled.

-### Stopping
-1. Close out of the terminal running the Node.js server and the container will close.

 ## Built With

 - [ChordPro](https://www.chordpro.org/) - A tool to create nice looking printable lead sheets from text files in ChordPro format.